What is the difference between a Patient Care Assistant (PCA) and a Certified Nursing Assistant (CNA)?

 Licensing differences between PCAs and CNAs

 In many states, PCAs are not regulated at all.
 In Florida specifically, the concept of a PCA really did not exist prior to the temporary COVID-19 program enacted to help lessen the skilled nursing shortage in the state.
 This program is really intended as a pathway program, and it is the goal of the state that personnel hired under this program go on to get licensed as a CNA.
 Under this program, individuals can work in nursing homes prior to becoming CNA licensed, which is normally not possible outside of this waiver.
 Outside of this program, some job openings may exist for PCAs, but generally they are referred to as caregivers and not as PCAs.
 The job description will make it clear whether the applicant needs to be a licensed CNA or if they will be exclusively performing light caregiving duties.

 Temporary COVID-19 Program for PCAs in Florida

 As part of the measures intended to lower strain on healthcare resources due to the COVID-19 pandemic, the Agency for Health Care administration approved a temporary measure for facilities to temporarily use PCAs to perform CNA duties until November 2, 2020.
-The program consists of facilities providing PCAs with an 8 hour in-service course followed by on-the-job training.
+The program consisted of facilities providing PCAs with an 8 hour in-service course followed by on-the-job training.
 The program was so succesful that the state of Florida decided to enact legislation to provide an ongoing pathways for PCAs to obtain a CNA license (see above for 2021 updates).

 Salary differences between PCAs and CNAs in Florida